-Bowman Riley Architects was selected by a British professional cycling team to redesign the interior of their current head office at the National Cycling Centre in Manchester.
+Bowman Riley was selected by a British professional cycling team to redesign the interior of their current head office at the National Cycling Centre in Manchester.

 The client’s existing head office located within the Manchester Velodrome was constructed for the Commonwealth Games in 2002 and was in need of a refresh to reflect their stylish, dynamic brand and continued success in international cycling.
 Bowman Riley surveyed the existing office spaces and provided rapid 3D modelling followed by various options to reconfigure and refurbish the existing space.

 Our design solution provided efficient and flexible workspaces with increased amounts of storage, independent office pods and unique features to increase the capacity and enhance the experience for our client’s staff and cyclists.

 The project was programmed to take place in the winter of 2014 when the client vacated the office for their winter training camp in the Mediterranean.
 This enabled the team to move back in to their refurbished premises in 2015 without disruption to their operations.

 The enhanced workspace provides our client with the high quality premises to continue to successfully operate in the international cycling circuit.

 Bowman Riley Architects was recommended to Alkane to bid for the total office interior refurbishment of their head office in Edwinstowe.
 They are one of the UK’s fastest growing independent power generators.

 The brief was to provide predominantly open plan office accommodation that would offer flexibility and hot desking opportunities.

 We produced two fully costed schemes in response to two very different budgets.
 One scheme centred around retaining and refurbishing existing cellular offices and the other scheme started from a blank canvas.